 On our second day in Martinique (read about our first day in Le Marin here), we drove north up the coast on N1 and then south-west on N3 to head over to the town of St Pierre, Mont Pelée and Anse Couleuvre.
 It was an epic drive, lush and green, passing little towns and beautiful coastline.

 We had plugged the town of St Pierre into our phone and were following directions how to get there.
 Or so we thought.
-We ended up driving up into the mountains on these tiny, windy little roads (thank heavens for our diesel car!) and found ourselves at Morne Étoile, a beautiful but seemingly abandoned hamlet.
+We ended up driving up into the mountains on these tiny, windy little roads (thank heavens for our diesel car, which gave us the power to go up, up, up!) and found ourselves at Morne Étoile, a beautiful but seemingly abandoned hamlet.

 We double-checked our destination and headed back down towards the coast and Saint Pierre.
 This town was founded in 1635 and used to be the cultural and economic capital of Martinique.
 It was known as the ‘Paris of the Caribbean’.
 Unfortunately, it was devastated by a volcanic eruption in 1902, killing all of the 28,000 population save two.